 Who would you want to learn from?
 Share your vision about seeing possible potential for yourself in other positions or departments.
 Just be sure to add on the point that you are eager to FIRST focus on how to succeed in the role you applied for.

-2. Instead of googling answers to common interview questions, do a search on the company name and add on that you want to find their latest annual report.
+2. Instead of googling answers to common interview questions, do a search on the company name and add on that you want to find their latest annual report, press releases or recent interviews of their CEO.
 An example is: "Amazon + 2017 annual report".
 I just looked that up for a client today and clicked on one of the first links provided that mentioned "investor relations and annual reports, proxies, and shareholder letters."
 Just reading the first few pages fed me a TON about the company's lines of business, scope of work, targets, and even their company's unique sense of humor and vision.

-With annual reports and other public documents out there about most companies, take your time scanning through it.
+With annual reports and other public articles, documents, or Glassdoor reviews out there about most companies, take your time scanning through it.

-A company's annual report is an interview content goldmine, but also know that the information is not 100% the real deal since it is cleaned up for public image purposes.
+All of this research you do on the company beyond their own website will likely provide an interview content goldmine.
+Be mindful that the information is not 100% the real deal since it is often cleaned up for public image purposes.

-Since the annual report often shares the company's top goals and challenges, use it to give you insight.
-Highlight and make notes that help you recognize what pain relief your skill set, ideas, and prior experience can provide to their mission and bottom line.
+For example, since the annual report often shares the company's top goals and challenges, use it to give you insight but realize it's not the whole picture.
+Highlight what stands out to you and make notes that help you recognize what pain relief your skill set, ideas, and prior experience can provide to their mission and bottom line.

-Now that you've dug more into the nuts and bolts of the company, it should get easier to visualize where you fit.
-How do you see yourself helping to get the company aligned more with its mission from the position you applied to?
+Now that you've dug more into the mission, value, and goals of the company, it should get easier to visualize where you fit.
+How do you see yourself helping to get the company moving ahead or increasing their impact from the position you applied to?
 Share some of that plan in your answer as if it is 5 years from now and you are looking back.